 What Is An Internship?
 An internship is a substantive work and learning experience related to a student’s major or career goal that involves working under the direct supervision and monitoring of practicing professionals.

-What Is An Externship?
-An externship is a short-term experience consisting of more observational activities, such as job shadowing.
-For more information about externships, go to Get An Externship.
+What Is A Career Test Drive?
+A Career Test Drive is a short-term experience consisting of more observational activities, such as job shadowing.
+For more information about test drives, go to Get A Career Test Drive.

 Frequently Asked Questions